ashawkey/torch-ngp/readme.md

 * converge to a reasonable result in **~1min** (50 epochs).
 * render a 1920x1080 image in **~1s**.

-For the LEGO dataset, we can reach **~10FPS** at 800x800.
+For the LEGO dataset, we can reach **~10FPS** at 800x800 due to efficient voxel pruning.

-(Tested on the fox dataset with a TITAN RTX)

-(Although, the inference speed is still 2x~5x slower compared to the original implementation.)
+(Tested on the fox dataset with a TITAN RTX.
+The inference speed is still 2-5x slower, and training speed 5-10x slower compared to the original implementation.)

-**An experimental GUI** for visualizing a trained NeRF is also available now!
+**A GUI for training/visualizing NeRF is also available!**

 ![](assets/gui.jpg)